Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 In aquariums, Anubias can be grown fully submerged, which is the most common method of cultivation.
 When fully submerged, the plant can still thrive and grow as long as its basic care requirements are met, such as appropriate lighting, water parameters, and nutrient availability.

-However, Anubias can also be grown in partially emerged conditions, where the rhizome and some portions of the leaves are allowed to extend above the waterline.
+However, plant can also be grown in partially emerged conditions, where the rhizome and some portions of the leaves are allowed to extend above the waterline.
 This can create an interesting aesthetic effect in the aquarium and mimic their natural habitat.
 Just make sure to keep the rhizome moist and avoid letting it dry out.

 Keeping in a paludarium

+This plant can be grown in a paludarium and in a greenhouse with high humidity level.
+As a terrestrial plant it prefers temperature 26-30 °C and ground that consists of humus, peat and sand.
 We should mention that unlike other anubias kinds this one demonstrates the same growth rate both in a tank and in a greenhouse.
 However, in the latter it doesn’t get covered with algae and looks more appealing.

 Anubias nana growing in a tank almost doesn’t require any mineral feeding.
 If it grows in a greenhouse, you can feed it twice a month with complex fertilizers dissolved in irrigation water according to the recommendation on how to use these fertilizers properly.